pingviini/buildout.sendpickedversions/README.rst

 buildoutname
     This is the name of the buildout.
 Whiskers_ uses this information to create new buildout object with the package data.
-If name is not set we use default 'dummy_buildout' as a name.

-whiskers-url
-    This is the url to whiskers server.
-As stated above, you can use here anything that can just eat the json-data we're sending.
+If buildout configuration doesn't contain `buildoutname` the script picks the folders name where buildout is located.

+send-data-url
+    This is the url where data is sent after buildout has been run.
 If you leave this empty or don't set at all buildout.sendpickedversions just displays the data dict.
+In earlier versions of buildout.sendpickedversions this setting was called `whiskers-url` - this works until next major version (2.x).

+To get most out of buildout.sendpickedversions above configuration should be in buildouts global configuration at $HOME/.buildout/default.cfg.

 Example
 -------